 Reading Records are checked every Friday.
 We aim for children to read at least twice each week to an adult, but children should be encouraged to read every day.
 Please sign reading records to indicate this.
 There will be a reading track in class for your child to complete.

-Maths: If you would like to practice your maths skills at home try "Times Table Tests" or "Countdown" - click on the buttons below:
+Online support: If you would like to practice your maths or SPaG skills at home click on the buttons below:

 We hope all you Badgers had a relaxing and peaceful holiday, and are now ready to do lots of wonderful learning.